LT-IntroToAI-SY2324/a2-movie-chatbot-BPena-Lepe/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+The most difficult part of the match function was implementing the % part of the function as the % varied widely in the way it worked.

 2. Explain how you could use the match function for extracting information from a movie database.

+I could use the match function to find the variables in the persons question about the movie like the year, the title or the actors.